Find below answers to some of the most commonly asked questions related to admissions.

 How should I submit my official IELTS score report?

-May my supporting documents, such as letters of recommendation, GRE or TOEFL scores, etc., arrive after the application deadline date?
+May my supporting documents, such as letters of recommendation and official exam scores, arrive after the application deadline date?

 If you are applying for fall admission and the application deadline is mid-May or earlier: Supporting documents may be received up to two weeks after the deadline date for the specific department, with the exception of the Psychology Department, which will only accept materials up to one week after the deadline date.